SamHennessy/golive-example/README.md

 GoLive is a new project with lots of opportunities to contribute code.
 As such,  I'm also using this project to help push the development of GoLive by giving me inspiration for new features.

 ### [Live Demo](https://golive-example.herokuapp.com/)
-*Hosted on Heroku hobby account as a Docker container.
+*Hosted on Heroku Free account as a Docker container.
 Initial load may be slow due to Heroku putting the container to sleep.*

 ## Technology